checkstyle/patch-filters/README.md

 </module>
 ```

-the following configuration fragment directs the Checker to use a SuppressionPatchXpathFilter
+the following configuration fragment directs the Checker to use a SuppressionJavaPatchFilter
 with patch file config/file.patch and strategy is `patchedline`:
 ```xml
 <module name="com.puppycrawl.tools.checkstyle.filters.SuppressionJavaPatchFilter">